 You get a new phone and don’t have access to the old phone.

-Open a new private or incognito browser window on your computer to ensure you receive the Duo prompt and go to the Smith Portal or Workday.
+On your computer, open a new private or incognito browser window to ensure you receive the Duo prompt, and go to the Smith Portal (portal.smith.edu).

 Enter your Smith username and password.